john-hartley/GoCardless.Api/README.md

     .AndGetAllAfterAsync(); // Remember "after" means older than.
 ```

-The code above will use `initialRequest` to get the first (i.e. newest) page of payments, and then continue sending requests to get the subsequent (i.e. older) pages, until there are no more left.
-The results of the initial request will be joined together with all of the subsequent requests, returning the complete list of payments for the subscription `SB12345678`.
+The code above will use `initialRequest` to get the first (i.e. newest) page of payments for a subscription with an id of `SB12345678`, and then continue sending requests to get the subsequent (i.e. older) pages, until there are no more left.
+The results of the initial request will be joined together with all of the subsequent requests, returning the complete list of payments for the subscription.

 There is a corresponding `AndGetAllBeforeAsync()` method to page in the opposite direction (i.e. oldest to newest).